belastingdienst/opr-paas/docs/administrators-guide/feature-flags.md

 ## Warn or block groups with user management

-Currently the only implemented Feature Flag is for the behavior when users have defined usernames in the Paas.Spec.Groups blocks.
+One of the implemented Feature Flags is for the behavior when users have defined usernames in the Paas.Spec.Groups blocks.

 ### Allow (default)